 There are ferries to Positano with frequent connections with the other towns along the Amalfi Coast, but also with Naples and Capri.The vessels that carry out these connections are of conventional type but also high speed and hydrofoils and the frequency of the itineraries depends on the seasonality.The most popular ferry connections are:

-- From Naples to Positano ferry: there are 3 crossings/weekly with a sailing duration of around 2 hours 10 minutes
+- From Naples to Positano: there are 3 crossings/weekly with a sailing duration of around 2 hours 10 minutes

-- Ferry from Sorrento to Positano: frequent daily crossings with a sailing duration from 40 min to 1 hr
+- From Sorrento to Positano: frequent daily crossings with a sailing duration from 40 min to 1 hr

-- Ferry from Positano to Capri: there is a daily connection and in total more than 45 sailings/weekly with a sailing duration from 25 min to 50 min
+- From Positano to Capri: there is a daily connection and in total more than 45 sailings/weekly with a sailing duration from 25 min to 50 min

-- Ferry from Salerno to Positano: there are 7 crossings/weekly with a duration of around 35 min
+- From Salerno to Positano: there are 7 crossings/weekly with a duration of around 35 min

 - From Positano to Amalfi: there is a daily connection and in total more than 62 crossings/weekly with a sailing duration from 10 min to 30 min